JulianeMarques/JulianeMarques/README.md

 ### Hello you 👋 My name is Jules!

-- 🔭 I’m currently working on Front-End, Education and Cypress.
+- 🔭 I’m currently working on Front-End, React and Redux.
 - 🌱 I’m currently learning React and Redux.
 - 📫 How to reach me: mqs.juliane@gmail.com
 - 😄 Pronouns: she/her